Evaluating the Robustness of Deep Reinforcement Learning for Autonomous Policies in a Multi-agent Urban Driving Environment: End-to-end benchmarking framework

 \subsection{Hyperparameters}

-We select hyperparameters by going through the literature of the best implementations for DRL in AD.
-Since we are using seven different DRL implementations for training their driving policies, each of the algorithms requires separate hyperparameter tuning.
-The details of the hyperparameters for all the AC and adversary agents are provided in the anonymous repository ~\footnote{https://anonymous.4open.science/r/Benchmarking-DRL-ESEM-2022-8B47/README.md}.
+There are some common hyperparameter configurations called \textit{model hyperparameters} used for defining the training and testing of the driving DRL policies as described in Section~\ref{sec:NN}.
+As for the \textit{algorithmic hyperparamters}, we first select hyperparameters by going through the literature on the available implementations for DRL in AD.
+Since we are using six different DRL implementations for training their driving policies, each of the algorithms requires separate hyperparameter tuning.
+Therefore we take advantage of a hybrid hyperparameter tuning algorithm known as Population Based Training (PBT)~\cite{PBT} during the training of each DRL AC agent.
+Each DRL is started with an initial configuration set of hyperparameters and with the help of PBT each DRL agent explores the possible configurations, leading to different training and episodic runs.
+The details of the hyperparameters for all the AC agents are provided in the GitHub repository~\footnote{https://github.com/AizazSharif/Benchmarking-QRS-2022}.

-There are some common hyperparameter configurations used for defining the training and testing scenarios of the driving policies.
-The hyperparameters used in the training phase of the ACs and adversaries are shown in Table~\ref{tab:Hyperparameters}.
-Based on a DRL algorithm and its interaction with the environment, the number of episodes and steps per training iteration varies a lot.
-During the testing phase, as explained in Section~\ref{sec:Results}, we run 50 total episodes, each having 2000 simulation steps in one environment setting and 5000 simulation steps in another environment setting per driving agent.
+The extensive details of the key hyperparameters used in the training phase of the ACs are shown in Table~\ref{tab:Hyperparameters}.
+Based on a DRL algorithm and its interaction with the environment, the number of episodes varies between 650 and 800 episodes, and steps per training iteration also vary accordingly as shown in the Table.